fishfishfishfishfish/qmdb/bench/README.md

 - **`tps_blocks`**: When benchmarking transactions per second (TPS), this sets the number of blocks to run.
 Default is 50 in release mode.
 - **`changesets_per_task`**: Number of changesets per task.
 Each changeset corresponds to a transaction.
 Default is 2.

+The total entries is divided into (from big to small) blocks->tasks->changesets->operations The entries is loaded block by block every `hover_write_block` blocks, the benchmark run hover tasks: insert, delete, update, read to evaluate the throughput

 ## Troubleshooting

 - Ensure `ulimit` is set high enough to handle file descriptors.
 - Verify the SSD is correctly mounted at `/mnt/nvme`.
 - Ensure the `randsrc.dat` file is present

+#